LCC-CIT/CS133JS-CourseMaterials/CS133JS_References.md

 [CIT Computer Lab Wiki](http://nlms.lanecc.edu/wiki/doku.php?id=start) - Information about our department's computer lab.

-**Alert: The physical lab is closed this term (spring 2020), but you can still get tutoring help from the [virtual CIT lab](https://lcc-cit.github.io/CS133JS-CourseMaterials/OnlineCITLabProcedures.html) which is staffed full-time by tutors from the CIT department.**
+**Alert: The physical lab is closed this term (Spring 2020), but you can still get tutoring help from the [virtual CIT lab](https://lcc-cit.github.io/CS133JS-CourseMaterials/OnlineCITLabProcedures.html) which is staffed full-time by tutors from the CIT department.**

 ------